How to raise kids who excel in school (and in life)

 In this case, instead of comparing whether or not our kids are saying mama or dada or have taken their first steps we are comparing what grades they received at the end of the school year and what universities they get into.

-Without even realising it, our need to compete with other parents and our skewed ideas of what success means puts so much pressure on our kids.
+Without even realizing it, our need to compete with other parents and our skewed ideas of what success means puts so much pressure on our kids.
 They begin to feel that to make us proud they need to be the best, the smartest, the most athletic, the funniest.
 We push them towards careers that we think are acceptable (in other words careers that will make them rich or give them a level of prestige); doctors, lawyers, Presidents; not necessarily for their happiness, but for our uncontrollable need to brag.

 While there is nothing wrong with having dreams for our kids (I mean I already have my dress picked out for my son’s inauguration), we parents need to, firstly, stop comparing our children, because they are all unique and have their own individual strengths and talents.
 And secondly, we need to change the narrative that we have with our kids about what it means to excel and be successful in life.